au-williams/discord-bot/readme.md

 ## Anatomy of the bot

 The bot is a framework meant to automate most code-heavy tasks working with the Discord API.
-You simply need to add a new JavaScript file to the `plugins` folder to extend its functionality.

-In your plugin script, you should export one or many of the following objects:
+You simply need to add a new JavaScript file to the `plugins` folder to add functionality.
+You should export one or many of these objects in that file as needed:

 <details>
   <summary>CronJobs</summary>